rconradharris/rconradharris.github.com/_posts/2013-01-14-getting-cinder-up-and-running.markdown

         $ git clone git://github.com/openstack/python-cinderclient.git

-2. Now you need to install it
+2. Install it in developer-mode, this will symlink installed Python package back to your git repo:

         $ python setup.py develop